 Trudy weighs about 40-45 pounds and with her surgery, the most important thing is that she maintains a healthy weight and doesn't become overweight.

 Adoption fee is $250 + tax (no checks)

 Foster to contact: Kim - 507-351-6647 or email@example.com

-Trudy will be at our adoption event on Saturday at the Woodbury Petsmart from 11-2pm looking for a home!
+This dog will be at the Woodbury Petsmat on Saturday from 11-2 looking for a home!